 Volcanoes, lakes, mountains, glaciers, beach, snow….
 Unforgettable scenery.

-Around 1PM we arrived in Olafsvik, a really peaceful and nice harbor.
-At that precise moment we realized the first bad surprise of the trip: Our AirBnb was in another town named Grundarfjordur, 15 minutes driving Est, and we wanted to go to Þjóðgarðurinn Snæfellsjökull National Park, 15 minutes driving West.
+Around 1PM we arrived in Olafsvik, a really peaceful town with a lovely harbour.
+At that moment we came to realise the first obstacle of the trip: Our AirBnb was in another town named Grundarfjordur, 15 minutes driving East, and we wanted to go to Þjóðgarðurinn Snæfellsjökull National Park, 15 minutes driving West.
 Dilemma indeed.
 We decided to hitchhike towards the Park, as it was too early to check in our host’s farm anyway.

 A quiet fisherman from Bosnia offered to drive us towards our destination without really knowing where it was.
 Therefore, he dropped us in the middle of the park after kindly saying “There’s not much here”.